-I depended on him to stop these things too.
+I depended on him to stop these things, too.
 It got you nowhere.
 I think I declined twenty or thirty.
-I haven't got any from Norway, Sweden, Holland or Belgium.
-They tried and tried to do it, but I was out of the country when they made their presentations and that congressional law permitting me to accept the decorations had lapsed.
+I haven't got any from Norway, Sweden, Holland, or Belgium.
+They tried and tried to do it, but I was out of the country when they made their presentations, and that congressional law permitting me to accept the decorations had lapsed.
 They came to me, particularly Holland and Belgium, a number of times to try to get me to accept one and I wouldn't do it.

 Well, however, to show the part they played.
 They were after me to get some other decoration.
 I have forgotten what it was.
-There was quite a bit of pressure.
-And we were having a meeting of the U. S. Chiefs of Staff, Potsdam, I think, and Leahy came by to make his departure for a holiday they had there.
-The President was going away, and others were going various places.
-And we were going to stay and work with the Soviet Chiefs of Staff.
+There was quite a bit of pressure and we were having a meeting of the U.S. chiefs of staff, Potsdam, I think, and Leahy came by to make his departure for a holiday they had there.
+The president was going away and others were going various places, and we were going to stay and work with the Soviet chiefs of staff.
 And I told Leahy-he was going to England-and I said, "Don't you accept any medal up there."
-To me it would be very embarrassing but it wouldn't be with him at all the way he was fixed.
+To me it would be very embarrassing, but it wouldn't be with him at all, the way he was fixed.
 So I was just doing this as a joke.
-But Jack McCloy came in from somewhere and he say Leahy and he said they told him that I had said Leahy had gone to England to accept a decoration.
-And Leahy had practically never spoken to me since-perfectly furious.
-Well, if I really say it, he had a right to be furious.
-He took it up and discussed it before the Chiefs of Staff and I couldn't explain what I said because of his impeccable position, I made this jocular reference.
-But McCloy came along and gets it as a statement and Leahy and I broke right there and it had very serious consequences.
+But Jack McCloy came in from somewhere and he saw Leahy, and he said they told him that I had said Leahy had gone to England to accept a decoration.
+And Leahy has practically never spoken to me sinceperfectly furious.
+Well, if I really did say it, he had a right to be furious.
+He took it up and discussed it before the chiefs of staff, and I couldn't explain what I said was just because of his impeccable position, I made this jocular reference.
+McCloy comes along and gets it as a statement and Leahy and I broke right there.
+It had a very serious consequence.

-Then I got involved in a decoration from Columbia University because I found that all the rest of the commanders were getting theirs the same day.
-I think even General Eisenhower.
+Then I got involved in a decoration from Columbia University because I found that all the rest of the commanders were getting it the same day-I think even General Eisenhower.
 I am not certain.
 I know the others were all there.
 I know Nimitz was there.
-I would have declined that but that was afterwards when I was still trying to go along and not take anything.
+I would have declined that, but that was afterwards when I was still trying to go along and not take anything.
 I had to compromise on one or two things.
-I comprised on Harvard at the time of my Marshall Plan statement.
-They had invited me and I had declined three or four times.
-And we decided suddenly that that was the date.
-We thought first one about two or three weeks earlier, they University of Wisconsin was the date.
+I compromised on Harvard at the time of my Marshall Plan statement.
+They had invited me and I had declined three or four times, and we decided suddenly that that was the date.
+We thought first one about two or three weeks earlier.
+The University of Wisconsin was the date.
 And then we went to the 15th of June, thinking Amherst would be the date.
-And then suddenly, the way things were unfolding in Europe and affairs over here, too politically, we landed on this Harvard date.
-They had asked me, I think three or four times and I declined.
-So I telegraphed them were they agreeable to still give me the thing, and that's the way we made the date.
+And then suddenly, the way things were unfolding in Europe and affairs over here, too, politically, we landed on this Harvard date.
+They had asked me, I think, three or four times, and I declined.
+So I telegraphed them, were they agreeable to still give me the thing, and that's the way we made the date.